iamprafful/vue3-shimmer/README.md

 app.mount('#app');
 ````
-or add locally in your Vue componenet
+or add locally in your Vue component
 ```js
 import { CardShimmer, ParagraphShimmer, FreeStyleShimmer } from 'shimmer'